digital-asset/daml/docs/source/concepts/interoperability.rst

 then the transaction and active contract services of the Participant Node are derived only from those ledgers.

-For example, in the :ref:`above topology <multiple-ledgers>`, when a transaction creates a contract with stakeholder Alice on Ledger 2, then `P1`\ 's transaction stream for Alice will emit this transaction and report the contract as active, but not `P2`.
+For example, in the :ref:`above topology <multiple-ledgers>`, when a transaction creates a contract with stakeholder Alice on Ledger 2, then `P1`\ 's transaction stream for Alice will emit this transaction and report the contract as active, but Alice's stream at `P2` will not.

 .. _enter-leave-event: